EQt/treelas/graphidx/README.md

 ```
 [ TODO: transformed graph ]
 ```
+The transformation from above to below is done using a linear time integer sorting procedure (called [Counting Sort](https://en.wikipedia.org/wiki/Counting_sort)), i.e. it is quite fast.
+However afterwards, we cannot add further new edges (unless we reserved extra space for that; not implemented at the moment).

-This data structure is usually found in sparse matrices like CSC or CSR format (the Rust crate [`petgraph`](https://github.com/bluss/petgraph) calls this structure therefore [`Csr`](https://docs.rs/petgraph/0.4.13/petgraph/csr/struct.Csr.html)).
+This kind of data structure we use to store "adajacency information" is usually found in sparse matrices like CSC or CSR format (the Rust crate
+[`petgraph`](https://github.com/bluss/petgraph)
+calls this structure therefore [`Csr`](https://docs.rs/petgraph/0.4.13/petgraph/csr/struct.Csr.html)).